 Absolutely!
 Some clients hire a coach to help them accomplish specific goals or projects.
 Continuing to work with a coach is not unusual for these clients because new goals and projects come up because of their successes.

 Some clients contract for only four sessions.
-But most often, a pastor decides to make a three to nine-month commitment with a coach.
-Some of our clergy clients have worked with their coach for up to two years.
+But most often, a pastor decides to make a longer commitment with a coach.
+Some of our clergy clients have worked with their coach for up to three years.

 Remember, coaching is an investment in yourself and your future.
 What’s it worth to you if you are working towards and accomplishing all the goals that you set out for yourself?
 What’s it worth to you to have the quality of life and ministry that you’ve always wanted and to balance your ministry and your personal life?
 Okay, I’ll get off my soapbox!
 It depends on how quickly you want to see results and your budget for coaching.
 For those who want to get quicker results and have the budget for it, we suggest meeting more often.
 If you wanted to be in peak shape as quickly as possible, going to the gym once per week just wouldn’t cut it.
 We will design the coaching agreement to meet your needs.